The Dawn Rider: Plot

 The next day John stages a conversation in front of Rudd and the saloon owner, implying he will be taking a shipment of gold on the freight trip.
 Rudd tells two bandits to hide in the wagon.
 John puts rocks instead of gold in the strongbox.
 As they are about to set off John spots movement in the back of the wagon and silently indicates this to his driver, Pete.
 When they are out of town, John and Pete surprise the bandits and force them to drive the wagon at gunpoint, while hiding in the back.
 Rudd and the rest of the bandits ambush the wagon but are attacked by John and Pete, allowing the wagon to keep going.
 The bandits give chase.
 John hides in a tree and jumps a bandit, taking his horse.
-Rudd shoots Pete and just as John catches up the wagon the wagon has crashes killing Pete.
+Rudd shoots Pete and just as John catches up the wagon crashes killing Pete.
 Rudd is the only bandit left but after his trips and throws him, he heads to the Gordon farm.
 Taking a shortcut, he gets there in time to get a fresh horse.
 Alice calls him, but he ignores her.
 John arrives soon after but doesn't say any more than he needs to talk to Rudd.
 Ben arrives, sees Alice pleading with John, assumes the worst and leaves.

 John confronts Rudd in the saloon.
 Rudd says if John is still in town in one hour, he will kill him.
 Rudd riles up Ben who has been drinking at the bar.
 Ben goes to the John's and confronts John.
 John tries to explain but Ben hits him.
 John refuses to fight back.
 Alice arrives, having found out about the showdown, and tries to stop John going through with it, saying she doesn't want to lose either of them.
 John says he must and goes out to see to his horse.
 Alice pleads with Ben who says he won't let John do anything to Rudd.
 Ben empties John's gun.
 John returns, picks up his guns and tells Ben not to tell Alice that Rudd killed his father.
 John heads to town, followed eventually by Ben.